 An ombuds does not take sides on an issue nor represent or advocate on behalf of any party.
 Rather, it is the role of an ombuds to consider the facts, rights, interests, and safety of all parties involved in a search for a fair and mutually acceptable resolution to a problem.
 The Faculty Ombuds advocates for fairness and justice consistent with the mission and policies of the University.

-An ombuds shall avoid involvement in matters where there may be a conflict of interest.
+An ombuds shall avoid involvement in matters where she or he may have a conflict of interest.
 (A conflict of interest occurs when an ombuds’ private interests, real or perceived, supersede or compete with his/her dedication to the neutral and independent role.)
 When a conflict of interest exists, the Faculty Ombuds shall take all steps necessary to disclose and/or avoid the conflict.

 D. Informality

 The Faculty Ombuds shall be a resource for informal dispute resolution only.
-All consultations are conducted “off the record” and do not constitute notice to the University.
-Persons wanting to establish “notice” to the university should contact an administrator or administrative office, or he/she should initiate a formal proceeding.
-The Faculty Ombuds will provide information on who to contact and how to use administrative or grievance procedures for persons wanting to establish a formal record or who want formal consideration of their complaint.
+All consultations are conducted “off the record” and may not constitute legal notice to the University.
+Persons wanting to establish “legal notice” to the university should contact an administrator or administrative office, or he/she should initiate a formal proceeding.
+The Faculty Ombuds will provide information about whom to contact and how to use administrative or grievance procedures for persons wanting to establish a formal record or who want formal consideration of their complaint.
 Individuals using the services of an ombuds retain their rights to all formal procedures ordinarily available to them.

 The Faculty Ombuds shall not formally investigate, arbitrate, adjudicate or in any other way participate in any internal or external formal process or action.
 Use of the Faculty Ombuds shall be voluntary and is not a required step in any grievance process or University policy.

-The Faculty Ombuds will not retain individual records for subsequent formal proceedings, nor will they serve as a witness or offer testimony in any formal proceeding, unless required by law.
+The Faculty Ombuds will not retain individual records for subsequent formal proceedings, unless required by law or university policy, nor will he/she serve as a witness or offer testimony in any formal proceeding, unless required by law or university policy.

 IV.
 AUTHORITY AND LIMITS OF THE OMBUDS